Pawsey-Internships/more_with_bash/content/unix_and_shells/unix_like_operating_systems.md

 +++
-title = "Unix-like OS"
-date = 2023-02-14
+title = "Unix-like Operating Systems" date = 2023-02-14
 weight = 1
-chapter = false
 pre = "<b>1.1 </b>"
 +++
-## 1. Unix-like Operating Systems

 A Unix like operating system is an operating system that behaves more-or-less like the Unix operating system.
 The first version of Unix was developed between 1969-71 at Bell Labs.
 It was one of the first operating systems to support multitasking and the first portable operating system written in C instead of processor dependant machine language.